-The Report below is the second in the 2016 Housing Instability & Homelessness Report Series, which is designed to better equip our community to make data-driven decisions around housing instability and homelessness.
+The report below is the annual 2020 Housing Instability & Homelessness Report which is designed to better equip our community to make data-driven decisions around housing instability and homelessness.

 Sorting Out the New South City: Race, Class, and Urban Development in Charlotte, 1875-1975